Wednesday, April 15, 2026

 1. The savings are hitting exactly the wrong targets.
 The services keep people well at home for longer, i.e. exactly where they want to live – and where care can be organized in the most sustainable and cost-effective way.
 Advice as early as possible, low-threshold relief and an age- and dementia-friendly environment reduce risks, stabilize families and avoid expensive escalations.

-2. The savings destroy multiplier effects and the existing levers that make regions dementia- and age-friendly.
-The care and burden remains on the shoulders of individuals who gradually burn out.
-If cuts are made here, system knowledge that cannot be replaced overnight will also be lost.
+2. These cuts undermine the multiplier effects and existing levers that make regions dementia- and age-friendly.
+The burden of care falls on the shoulders of individuals, who gradually burn out.
+If cuts are made here, we will also lose system knowledge that cannot be replaced overnight.

 3. Unplanned savings demotivate volunteering and partnerships.
 Volunteering needs coordinated structures, support and recognition.
 If these structures are dismantled, the network will fray – volunteering will not step in “by itself”.

-4. The savings ignore demographic realism.
-There is already a shortage of skilled workers and low-threshold services.
-Saving now will exacerbate the shortage tomorrow – with all the consequences for safety, health and quality of life.
+4. The cost savings obscure the demographic reality.
+Even today, there is a shortage of skilled workers and accessible services.
+Cutting costs now will only make the shortage worse tomorrow—with all the consequences that entails for safety, health, and quality of life.

 What local authorities should do now – instead of cutting back

-• Ensure coordination: The role that holds the network, training, volunteering and services together is systemically relevant.
-Without it, the building blocks that help people to live at home for as long as possible fall apart.
+• Ensuring coordination: The role that ties together networks, training programs, volunteer work, and services is essential to the system.
+Without them, the building blocks that help people live at home for as long as possible fall apart.

 • Prioritize everyday life on site: Seating, safe routes, cultural events, information evenings and day care are small levers with a big impact – be sure to keep them.